openafs-contrib/openafs-robotest/README.md

 * Linux or Solaris
 * Python 2.7
-* Python pip
+* Python setuptools and pip
 * Python argparse
 * Robotframework 2.7+
-* afsutil package (currently included here)
+* Python afsutil package
 * OpenAFS installation packages or binaries built from source

+## PrerInstallation

-Thee prereqs may be installed for commonly used systems with:
+The prereqs may be installed for commonly used systems with:

-    $ sudo make preinstall
+    $ sudo ./preinstall.sh

 ## Installation

 Install the OpenAFS robotest tests, libraries, and the frontend `afsrobot` tool

-    $ sudo make install
+    $ make install

-Add the users to run tests to the 'testers' group.
+Add the user to run tests to the 'testers' group.

     $ sudo usermod -a -G testers <username>

-Create the configuration file and output directories:

-    $ afsrobot init

 To show the current configuration: